gitter-badger/sassafras/README.md

    grunt

 As you write your `SCSS` or `LESS`, grunt will watch your code and actively generate a `main.css` file in your main CSS directory.

-Please note: There is also a downloadable npm package for sassafras as well.
-If you would like to install it via npm, then run `npm install sassafras_io`.
-However, the npm package is depreciated at the current moment in time.
-Right now all package support is through bower.
-The npm package will be updated in the future, however it is not currently recieving updates

 ## Additional Info